OpenAstronomy/python-3-for-scientists/python3_dev_features.rst

     RuntimeError: dict access failed

 Even in this contrived example you can see how the extra information from the original exception can ease debugging.
+Note how under Python 3, the original exception is printed out, *along with the original traceback*.
+This makes it possible to immediately see where the original exception was raised, and where error handling code is re-raising another exception.
 In real code, where errors might propagate between files and in the worst case, across complex codebases, this extra information can be enough to head off an afternoon of fruitless head scratching and troubleshooting.